tekknolagi/gecho/README.md

 8. `swap`
     * Pops two elements from the stack, and pushes back in each other's places.
 9. `-`
-    * Pops two elements from the stack, subtracts the second from the first, and pushes the result.
+    * Pops two elements from the stack, subtracts the upper from the lower, and pushes the result.
 10. `jump`
     * Pops an element from the stack (a) and prints stack[a]
 11. `range`